Employee opt out

 When can my employees opt out?

-Once staff have been auto-enrolled into your workplace pension scheme, they have one calendar month to opt-out from the scheme and get a full refund of any pension contributions that have been made.
-The opt-out window will start from which date is the later of:
+Once staff have been auto-enrolled into your workplace pension scheme, they have one calendar month to opt out from the scheme and get a full refund of any pension contributions that have been made.
+The opt-out window will start from whichever date is the later of:

 - The date active membership began.

 - The date they received a letter with the enrolment information.

 How can my employees opt out?

 To opt out of the pension scheme, your employees will need to complete and return an opt-out notice.